 - Organize a project team to evaluate commercial software solutions

-The strategy your organization chooses depends on a number of factors.
-For example, waiting to see if new automation solutions are delivered by your eTMF vendor would postpone your decision today, but it won’t help you solve challenging compliance hurdles that are trending toward more auditing of essential document compliance in eTMFs and ITMFs.
+The Wait and See Strategy: Waiting to see if new automation solutions are delivered by your eTMF vendor will protect you from making a wrong automation decision today, but it won’t help you solve challenging compliance hurdles that are trending toward more auditing of essential document compliance in eTMFs and ITMFs.

-Building in-house software has some advantages, including more control over the software requirements and eventual ownership of a finished system without the need of a software vendor.
+The Build In-house Strategy: Building in-house software has some advantages, including more control over the software requirements and eventual ownership of a finished system without depending on a software vendor.
 But a disadvantage to this approach is that it could end up costing more money than commercial software and not provide the same product maturity a commercial product can provide.

-Organizing a team to evaluate commercial software solutions is a great strategy for a number of reasons.
-First of all, by watching a demonstration of commercial software, you gain insight into the dozens of ideas that previous clinical trial sponsors added to the product over the years.
-Secondly, you can view commercial software as a viable alternative to any other strategy if the product can save your organization money, improve your service level to sites, and organize the flow of documents to be audit ready at all times.
+The Commercial Software Strategy: Organizing a team to evaluate commercial software solutions is a great strategy for multiple reasons.
+By watching a demonstration of commercial software designed to support eTMF automation, you gain insight into the dozens of ideas that other clinical trial sponsors have added to that product over the years.
+Additionally, you can view commercial software as a viable alternative to any other strategy.
+Look for a product that can save your organization money, improve your service level to sites, and always allow documents to be audit ready.

 Frequently Asked Questions about eTMF Automation